pulumi/terraform-provider-aws/website/docs/r/elasticache_global_replication_group.html.markdown

 ### Global replication group with one secondary replication group

 The global replication group depends on the primary group existing.
-Secondary replication groups depend on the global replication group.
-Terraform dependency management will handle this transparently using resource value references.
+Secondary replication groups depend on the global replication group. the provider dependency management will handle this transparently using resource value references.

 ```terraform
 resource "aws_elasticache_global_replication_group" "example" {